 - Evidence demonstrating that you’re exempted from immigration time limitations

 To apply for UK Citizenship, you have to complete and submit a form along with relevant documents.
 Also, you have to provide your biometric details and fingerprint scans.

 Applying for British Citizenship is a time-consuming and complicated process.
 It is therefore suggested that you learn more about the British Citizenship laws and regulations by getting in touch with the professional immigration lawyers instead of taking any random advice from the internet.
-Remember, if your application is refused and you have used a accredited immigration lawyer, then you have somebody to liaise your visa refusal with to find out why it was refused.
+Remember, if your application is refused and you have used an accredited immigration lawyer, then you have somebody to liaise with your visa refusal with to find out why it was refused.

 At Optimus Law, we’re dedicated to professionally helping all our clients.
 Your application will be considered as a personalized case and we’ll assist you with every step of the British Citizenship application process.